LibrariesHacked/england-librarydata/library-db.md

 # Libraries database setup

-These are instructions to set up a spatial database using the Libraries Taskforce open dataset.
+These are instructions to set up a spatial database using the Libraries Taskforce basic core dataset.

 ## Pre-requisites

-1. A [PostgreSQL](https://www.postgresql.org/) database server.
+- A [PostgreSQL](https://www.postgresql.org/) database server.
 These instructions completed with version 9.6.1.
-2. A [PostGIS](http://postgis.net/install/) database server (extensions for PostgreSQL).
+- A [PostGIS](http://postgis.net/install/) database server (extensions for PostgreSQL).
 These instructions completed with version 2.3.2.

 ## Database setup

-1. Create a new database
+- Create a new database

 ```
 -- database: englandlibs.  create new db.
 create database englandlibs;
 ```

-2. We want this to be a spatial database, so on the database run the command to add PostGIS extensions.
+- We want this to be a spatial database, so on the database run the command to add PostGIS extensions.

 ```
 -- extension: postgis.  add spatial extensions to the database.